 - When in doubt, repeat a questionable or concerning test result to look for trends in data.
 Is it getting worse or improving?

 Reference intervals used by the Animal Health Diagnostic Center of Cornell University

 The reference intervals provided by the Animal Health Diagnostic Center of Cornell University were established from healthy animals, using the equipment with specific methods and reagents.
 Because results are analyzer-, method- and reagent- dependent, these intervals are only valid for results from our laboratory.
-Reference intervals are available for hematology, chemistry for dogs, cats, horses, cattle, goats and alpacas and blood gas and electrolyte ranges for dogs, cats, horses and cattle.
+Reference intervals are available for hematology and chemistry tests for dogs, cats, horses, cattle, goats and alpacas and blood gas and electrolyte intervals for dogs, cats, horses and cattle.
 For species without established reference intervals, one should refer to general publications and textbooks as a guideline only.
-With many of the tests, (e.g. immunology) the manufactures’ intervals are used, or not provided at all, however guidelines for interpretation are usually provided.
+With many of the tests, (e.g. immunology) the manufacturers’ intervals are used, or not provided at all, however guidelines for interpretation are usually provided.

-Reference intervals were established by collecting blood from at least 50 adult healthy animals.
+Our most recent intervals were established by collecting blood from at least 120 adult healthy animals.
 These healthy animals were obtained from a variety of sources (eg, student- or faculty-owned).
 Therefore, the reference intervals are only applicable for adult animals and not young animals.
-Results from young animals may fall outside our reference intervals because of age-dependent changes in their analytes.
+Results from young animals may fall outside our reference intervals because of age-dependent changes in test results.
 For example, phosphate concentrations and alkaline phosphatase activity are higher in young animals and decrease to within reference intervals at about one year of age.
 Foals and calves have microcytic erythrocytes until one year of age.
 Hematocrits are lower and lymphocyte counts are higher in puppies and kittens under four months of age.
 Similarly, immunoglobin concentrations are lower in animals under one year of age.